Diminished (dim, °, dim7, °7) and Half Diminished (m7b5, -7b5, ∅)

 Drag the slider under the chord shape to the right to change each half diminished chord to a diminished chord.

 The minor 7th of C is a Bb.
+Thus the diminished 7th is strictly speaking a Bbb.
 It's up to you if you prefer thinking or writin an A instead.

 It's similar with Cb or Fb.
 In daily life you may sometimes just say "B" or "E".